arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 	_Logging in to the Application_

-1. You might recall that when you created the user in your Windows Azure AD tenant the Management Portal assigned to it a temporary password.
+1. You might recall that when you created the user in your Windows Azure AD tenant the Windows Azure Management Portal assigned to it a temporary password.
 You have to authenticate using that password.
 However, given that such password was meant to be temporary, during this very first sign-in operation you will be asked to choose a proper user password before being able to move forward with the authentication flow.
 Once you'll be done with that, the normal sign-in flow to the app will be restored.

 	![Resetting AD password](Images/resetting-ad-password.png?raw=true)